Azure/Avere/docs/legacy/hpc-cache-preview.md

 ### Terms of service

 This product is in Private Preview.
-Terms of Service will be made available in Public Preview or General Availability phases.
+Terms of Service will be available in Public Preview or General Availability phases.

 ### Pricing

 This product is in Private Preview.
-Pricing information will be made available in Public Preview or General Availability phases.
+Pricing information will be available during the Public Preview or General Availability phase.